(last updated 12 January 2020)

-Thomas, or 'Tom' as he was known (pictured on the left before his marriage), was born at Moonambel in Victoria.
-He married Christina Howes (1864-1957) at St Arnaud on 20 August 1885 (a young Christina is shown in the photo on the right).
-Their wedding certificate shows that Christina was born at Carapook in Victoria, the daughter of John Howes, an engine driver originally from Ipswich in England, and Christina Stewart from Paisley in Scotland (who were married at Ballarat in Victoria in 1855 and had ten children in addition to Christina).
-Thomas, who later worked for the Victorian railways, was then working as a miner.
-The marriage was held in accordance with the rights of the Wesleyan Church and was witnessed by a David and Ann Rodan.
+Thomas, or 'Tom' as he was known as (pictured on the left before his marriage), was born at Moonambel in Victoria in 1863.
+On 20 August 1885, he married Christina Howes (1864-1957) at St Arnaud where he was working as a miner.
+Their wedding certificate shows that Christina was born at Carapook in Victoria, the daughter of John Howes, an engine driver originally from Ipswich in England, and Christina Stewart from Paisley (near Glasgow) in Scotland.
+The marriage was conducted in accordance with the rights of the Wesleyan Church and was witnessed by a David and Amy Rodan (Christina's older sister who had married David at St Arnaud the previous year and would have four children with him).

-At the time of his mother's death in 1903, Thomas and Christina were living on Queen Street in Bendigo where Thomas was working for the Victorian railways.
-By the time of the 1909 election, they had moved to Melbourne and were living at 32 Molesworth Street in North Melbourne.
-Thomas was then a railway guard.
-The 1914 electoral roll has Thomas and Christina living at 30 Epsom Road in the Melbourne suburb of Kensington, where they would spend the remainder of their lives.
+At the time of the death of his mother, Bridget Kersley, in Sydney in 1903, Tom and Christina Kersley were living on Queen Street in Bendigo where Tom was working for the Victorian railways.
+By the time of the 1909 election, they had also moved to Victoria's capital and were living at 32 Molesworth Street in North Melbourne.
+Tom was then a railway guard.
+His younger brother, Cornelius Kersley, and sister, Lucy Burns, and their families were also living in inner Melbourne and, as illustrated in the photo below, would often catch up.
+The 1914 electoral roll has Tom and Christina living at 30 Epsom Road in the Melbourne suburb of Kensington, where they would spend the remainder of their lives.
 With them at the time was their 30 year-old daughter, Christina Emily ('Chrissie') Kersley who was said to be a 'costumeire' (Chrissie would marry a Melbourne lad, Robert Earl Mustow, two years later - see below).
 Next door at 28 Epsom Road was the couple's 28 year-old son, Thomas Ernest Kersley, who, like his father was then a railway employee.

 As shown, three of these died as young children, Percy at Kyneton and Amy and Ida at Boort in country Victoria.
 It seems that three of their boys did not marry.
-As the newspaper report cited below indicates, John Howes Kersley, who was born at Kyneton and worked in the post office, was killed in a vehicle accident:
+As the newspaper report cited below indicates, John Howes Kersley (1897-1953), who was born at Kyneton and worked in the post office, was killed in a motor vehicle accident:

 Two men were killed instantly on Saturday night when their station waggon crashed into a power pole on the Geelong-Torquay road.
 They were John Howes Kersley, 55 of Epsom Road Kensington, and Thomas Ingram Patterson, 61, of Rankins Road Kensington.
 The vehicle, travelling towards Torquay, nine miles from Geelong, glanced off a stationary car and careered for 200 yards before it hit the pole.
 Four occupants of the stationary car, which had broken down, were not injured (Melbourne Argus, 5 October 1953).